What does Ctrl + Z do and how to get the most out of it?

 Representative image of the use of Ctrl + Z

-The keyboard shortcut Ctrl + Z is undoubtedly one of the commands most useful and used in computing.
-Its main function is undo last action, making it an indispensable resource for users of any level.
-From the text editing to file manipulation and using terminals, this keyboard shortcut has multiple applications.
+The keyboard shortcut Ctrl + Z is undoubtedly one of the most useful and frequently used commands in computing.
+Its main function is to undo the last action , making it an indispensable tool for users of all skill levels.
+From text editing to file manipulation and using terminals , this keyboard shortcut has countless applications.

 What is Ctrl + Z and what is it used for?

-The shortcut Ctrl + Z It is a command that allows you to revert the last action performed on a computer.
-Its main function is to quickly and easily undo changes.
-Management, which prevents errors and makes working in different programs easier.
+The shortcut Ctrl + Z is a command that allows you to undo the last action performed on a computer.
+Its main function is to quickly and efficiently undo changes , preventing errors and facilitating work in different programs.

-Works on almost all OS and applications, such as text editors, graphic design, office software and terminals.
-Its equivalent in macOS is Command + Z, fulfilling the same function.
+It works on almost all operating systems and applications, such as text editors, graphic design software, office suites , and terminals.
+Its equivalent on macOS is Command + Z , performing the same function.

 History and origin of Ctrl + Z

 The origin of this shortcut is somewhat uncertain.
-While the functions of copy and paste (Ctrl + C and Ctrl + V) were created by Larry Tesler, the undo command does not have a single identified inventor.
+While the copy and paste functions (Ctrl + C and Ctrl + V) were created by Larry Tesler , the undo command does not have a single identified inventor.

-One of the earliest records of the "Undo" function dates back to 1968, when it was implemented in the system File Retrieval and Editing System (FRESS), a hypertext editor developed in the Brown University.
+One of the earliest records of the "Undo" function dates back to 1968 , when it was implemented in the File Retrieval and Editing System (FRESS) , a hypertext editor developed at Brown University.

 Command Keyboard Guide: How to Undo or Redo Actions in Word Text